-The Super Bowl Halftime Show is one of the most viewed televised concerts each year.
-To further the big game's global audience, the halftime show's sponsors normally book surefire draws.
-Typically, they turn to pop megastars (Justin Timberlake, Katy Perry) and rock legends (The Who, Paul McCartney).
+The Super Bowl Halftime Show has been must-see TV since at least 1993.
+To further the big game's global audience, the halftime show's sponsors book surefire draws.
+Typically, they turn to pop vocalists (Justin Timberlake, Katy Perry, Bruno Mars) and rock legends (Bruce Springsteen, Aerosmith, Paul McCartney).

 When the big game first came to Atlanta in 1994 for Super Bowl XXVIII, music associated with (and existing well beyond) the South and the victorious Dallas Cowboys' home state rode a wave of popularity.
 Georgia-bornTravis Tritt enjoyed the respect and fame needed for such a high-profile local gig.
 He joined Clint Black, Tanya Tucker and Wynonna, who pulled double-duty because of a surprise Judds reunion, for the Rockin' Country Sunday halftime show.

 Black started the festivities with "Tuckered Out," a cut off his hit album No Time to Kill.
 Tucker followed up with a rocking rendition of "It's a Little Too Late," which led into Tritt's equally high-octane take on "T-R-O-U-B-L-E." Wynonna's best pop-accessible cut "No One Else On Earth" dovetailed into a memorable Judds reunion.
 The mother and daughter duo sang a moving performance of "Love Can Build a Bridge."
 Wynonna and Naomi Judd were joined by song's end by a bevy of special guests, including Stevie Wonder, Charlie Daniels, the Georgia Satellites and, for no apparent reason, Joe Namath and Elijah Wood.

 Read More: Garth Brooks Nearly Walked Out on His 1993 National Anthem Gig at the Super Bowl